 - The product looks like management.

-- Just about any good technique will help your business, if you implement it with understanding.
+- Just about any good technique will help your business, if you implement it with attention and understanding.
 If you have a good understanding of your organization, there is less chance you will implement an inappropriate technique.

 Phillip Armour in his article “The Business of Software Contagious Craziness, Spreading Sanity” in Communications of the ACM, Oct 2009 tells the following story of a company president asking for a financial projection: